neontribe/ARCVMarket/README.md

 2. If the push is to the release branch (as named in .travis.yml), it will build a prod version and deploy to gh-pages branch.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+# Copyright
+This project was developed by :

+NeonTribe Ltd (registered in England and Wales #06165574)

+Under contract for

+Alexander Rose Charity (registered in England and Wales #00279157)

+As such, unless otherwise specified in the appropriate component source, associated file or compiled asset, files in this project repository are Copyright &copy; (2017), Alexander Rose Charity.
+All rights reserved.

+If you wish to discuss copyright or licensing issues, please contact:

+Alexander Rose Charity

+c/o Wise & Co,
+Wey Court West,
+Union Road,
+Farnham,
+Surrey,
+England,
+GU9 7PT